ZBemo/htll-retry/README.md

 I decided to write it all in a (semi-)literate style, so there are comments throughout ./src/htll/core.clj, which is the only file with actual code.
 It's all pretty simple, because clojure does the hard part for us.

+If I ever get motivated, you'll be able to do :onclick "alert('hi')" to get \<buton onclick="alert('hi')">, but that's a lot of complexity for something not even I'm ever going to use

 There's an example of htll at ./example-input.edn, and you can try it out with ``lein run -- example-input.edn``

 ## License